- 1 How To Wear Rings for Men

 The middle finger is big and bulky.
 It has connotations of being central and balanced.
 A man who wears a ring on this finger is comfortable and powerful.
 Surprisingly, very few people choose middle finger rings.
 This is probably because, you need a much larger ring to accommodate this finger, and it can get in the way.
 It is a very masculine finger to wear a ring on, and no one is going to mistake it for a wedding band.
 Not to mention you can flip people off in style.

-it is best to get a simple ring for this finger.
+It is best to get a simple ring for this finger.
 Simple dark and grey materials are very common.
 Silver and gold aren’t bands are also worn on the middle finger because they aren’t likely to be confused for a marriage band.
 If you are going to get something with a gem, don’t have it protrude far from the ring.
 This is a rule of thumb for all masculine rings, but it is especially true for the middle finger.
 Find a ring where the gem is nestled in the ring and it spreads out rather than up.

-The Pointer Finger
+The Pointer or index Finger

 This is traditionally a common place for signets and family crests and over time this tradition was adopted by clubs and fraternities.
 It is the belonging finger.
 Wearing a ring on the pointer finger sends a message that you are part of a collective.